 Other side effects not listed above may also occur in some patients.

 Tell your doctor or pharmacist if you notice anything else that is making you feel unwell.

 Ask your doctor or pharmacist if you don't understand anything in this list.

-Keep your capsules in the bottle or pack until it is time to take them.
+Keep your capsules in the bottle until it is time to take them.

-If you take the capsules out of the bottle or pack they will not keep well.
+If you take the capsules out of the bottle they will not keep well.